 What makes California Different?

-California is becoming one of the most active legal spaces when it comes to Website accessibility.
+Web accessibility in the State of California is becoming one of the most active legal spaces over the past decade.
 And that’s due to a number of different factors.
-Let’s look at each.
+Let’s look at each one of them.

 State Digital Accessibility Laws